This post contains affiliate links. Please see our disclosure policy.

 Ingredients

-• 2 cups mushroom bottoms, try to use more flavorful mushrooms like maitake, shiitake, & oyster
+- 2 cups mushroom bottoms or pieces, try to use more flavorful mushrooms like maitake, shiitake, porcini, or oyster

-• 1-2 tbsp dulse seaweed flakes or 1 piece of whole dulse
+- 1 tbsp dulse seaweed flakes, or 1 piece of whole dulse

 Instructions

-• Combine the ingredients in a pot and bring to a boil.
+- Combine all the ingredients in a large pot and bring it to a boil over high heat.

 PIN this recipe to save it for later!